Slow Cooker Beef Cheeks

 What to Serve with Beef Cheeks

-Many side dishes go well with these slow cooker beef cheeks, so be sure to make something that you enjoy.
+Many side dishes pair well with these slow-cooker beef cheeks, so be sure to prepare something you enjoy.

-A delicious creamy potato mash works excellent with the tender beef cheeks.
-The mashed potato in the photos is the same one that I made in the slow cooker.
+A delicious creamy potato mash works excellently with the tender beef cheeks.
+The mashed potatoes in the photos are the same ones that I made in the slow cooker.
 So be sure to check that out if you’re interested.

-One of the easiest side dishes that you can make is some steamed rice.
+One of the easiest side dishes to make is steamed rice.
 I typically cook the rice in a rice cooker rather than over the stove, as it’s a lot easier.

 Beef Cheeks

-For something a little healthier, you can try making couscous or even some healthy cauliflower rice.
+For something a little healthier, try making couscous or cauliflower rice.
 Either of these will work nicely, but it just depends on how much time you have spare to spend in the kitchen.

-There are lots of delicious side dishes that will work nicely with this delicious beef dish.
+There are numerous delicious side dishes that pair well with this flavorful beef dish.
 If you have any suggestions, then be sure to share them with us by leaving a comment at the bottom of this page.

 What to do with Leftovers